irgolic/AutoPR-template/README.md

 Warning: This Github Action is currently **in development**, and in **alpha release**.
 If you're interested in using this action, please reach out on [Discord](https://discord.gg/vz7p9TfHsh).

+## If you don't yet have access to GPT-4

+If you've got a cool idea you'd like to try out AutoPR with, feel free to make an issue in this repository, and I'll run it manually.

+## Using your own token

 You may press "Use this template" to create a new repository with the AutoPR workflow file, or copy it to your own repository manually.

 You will also need to perform the following steps: